Greg Hughes

-Gregory H. Hughes is an American politician who served as a member of the Utah House of Representatives representing District 51 from January 1, 2003 through December 31, 2018.
+Gregory Holden Hughes (born October 13, 1969) is an American politician who served as a member of the Utah House of Representatives representing District 51 from January 1, 2003 through December 31, 2018.
 Hughes is the former Speaker of the House for the House of Representatives in the state of Utah.
 He announced that he would not be seeking reelection as Speaker of the House or as a representative in 2018.
 In 2020, Hughes ran for the office of Governor of Utah.
 Spencer Cox became the Republican nominee after the Republican primary vote.
+Hughes ran to replace retiring U.S. Congressman Chris Stewart in the 2023 Utah 2nd congressional district special election, losing the primary to Celeste Maloy.

 Early life and education

 Born in Pittsburgh, Pennsylvania, Hughes never knew his father and was brought up by a single mother who sold cemetery plots on commission.
 She joined the Church of Jesus Christ of Latter-day Saints and married when Hughes was five, but the marriage ended in divorce by the time he was ten.
 At age 16, Hughes was in a car accident with friends, and was subsequently confined to a wheelchair for a year.

-He later worked as a bellman in an upscale Pittsburgh hotel and then on the 1988 presidential campaign staff for George H. W. Bush.
+He later worked as a bellhop in an upscale Pittsburgh hotel and then on the 1988 presidential campaign staff for George H. W. Bush.
 He served a full-time mission for The Church of Jesus Christ of Latter-day Saints in Australia and Papua New Guinea.
-Hughes earned an Associate degree from Utah Valley State College (now Utah Valley University) and attended briefly Brigham Young University.
+Hughes earned an associate degree from Utah Valley State College (now Utah Valley University) and attended briefly Brigham Young University.

 Career

-When District 51 Republican Representative John Swallow ran for Congress and left the seat open, Hughes ran in the June 25, 2002 Republican primary and won with 1,047 votes (53%) and was unopposed for the November 5, 2002 general election, winning with 7,224 votes.
+When District 51 Republican representative John Swallow ran for Congress and left the seat open, Hughes ran in the June 25, 2002 Republican primary and won with 1,047 votes (53%) and was unopposed for the November 5, 2002 general election, winning with 7,224 votes.

 Hughes was unopposed in the 2004 and 2006 elections.
 In 2008, Hughes faced Margaret Bird in the Republican primary.
 Hughes was unopposed in the 2010 and 2012 elections before facing a primary challenger again in 2014.

 From 2015 to 2018, Hughes served as Speaker of the Utah House of Representatives.
 He opted not to run for re-election in 2018.
 In January 2020, Hughes announced his candidacy for the 2020 Utah gubernatorial election.
 In April 2020, Hughes named Washington County Commissioner, Victor Iverson, as his running mate.
-In the Republican primary, Hughes faced former governor and diplomat Jon Huntsman Jr., incumbent Lieutenant Governor Spencer Cox, and former Chair of the Utah Republican Party, Thomas Wright.
+In the Republican primary, Hughes faced former governor and diplomat Jon Huntsman Jr., incumbent lieutenant governor Spencer Cox, and former chair of the Utah Republican Party, Thomas Wright.
 After placing third behind Huntsman and Cox, Hughes conceded the race before a winner was announced.